vsaulue/Gustave/docs/tutorials/02-world-api/01-creating-world/README.md

-# Tutorial: Creating an empty world
+# Tutorial 02-01: Creating an empty world

 This section explains how to create a new `SyncWorld` object.